novonordisk-research/OptiHPLCHandler/README.md

 the password.
 The password will only be used to get a token from the Empower Web API.
 When the token runs out, you will have to input your password again.

-If you get the passwrod from aother source, e.g. a UI element, you can also provide it directly when initialising the handler:
+If you get the password from another source, e.g. a UI element, you can also provide it directly when initialising the handler:

 ```